-2. Institutional and Program Requirements.
-The provision of Class AA programs shall be limited to institutions that meet the standards for accreditation at the education specialist's degree or higher level by an accredited institution.
+2. Institutional and Program Requirements.- The provision of Class AA programs shall be limited to institutions that meet the standards for accreditation at the education specialist's degree or higher level by a U.S. DOEan accredited institution.

 3. Completion of a Class AA program for a teaching field requires at least 30 semester hours of graduate credit not used for priorlevel certification in any teaching field or area of instructional support.